Black Reel Awards: Film nominations

 Below are the motion picture films with 10 or more nominations.
-The Harder They Fall holds the record for the most nominations with 20 while Black Panther holds the record for most wins for a single film with 10 categorical wins.
+Sinners holds the record for the most nominations with 21 as well as holding the record for the most wins for a single film with 14 categorical wins.
 12 Years a Slave, Selma, and Dolemite Is My Name are tied for second place with 8 wins apiece.
-BlacKkKlansman currently holds the record for most nominations without a single win (11).
+Spike Lee's BlacKkKlansman and Highest 2 Lowest currently holds the record for most nominations without a single win (11).